Umuzi-skillslab/task-management-appplication-CodesWithBux/README.md

 # Task Management System

-**Capstone 2 — Debug Task Manager · Phatsimo Maseng (CodesWithBux)**
+**Capstone 2 — Debug Task Manager**

 ## Overview
-A vanilla-JavaScript task management application rebuilt from an intentionally broken starter (52 seeded errors) into a modular, validated, fully tested ES6+ codebase.
+A task management application rebuilt from an intentionally broken starter (52 seeded errors) into a modular, validated, fully tested ES6+ codebase.
 Tasks can be created (title, description, priority), marked complete, deleted, cleared in bulk, filtered, persisted to `localStorage`, and summarised